jlevy/og-equity-compensation/README.md

   [several kinds of business entities](https://en.wikipedia.org/wiki/Types_of_business_entity#United_States) may be formed, or [**incorporated**](https://en.wikipedia.org/wiki/Incorporation_(business)), under the laws of a specific state.
-- 🄳 A [**startup**](https://en.wikipedia.org/wiki/Startup_company) is an emerging company that
+- 🄳 A [**startup**](https://en.wikipedia.org/wiki/Startup_company) is an emerging company,
-  aspires to grow quickly.
+  typically a [private company](#public-and-private-companies), that aspires to grow quickly in size, revenue, and influence.
   Once a company is established in the market and successful for a while, it usually stops being called a startup.
+  - ☝️ Vague, huh?
-  - ☝️ The term *startup* is pretty informal.
+    The term *startup* is pretty informal.
     It’s not a legal concept, and not everyone uses it consistently.
-    For our purposes, it’s best just to think of it as the young period of a fast-growing company.
+    For our purposes, think of a startup as an [early stage](#stages-of-a-startup) company hoping to grow fast.
   - 🚧 Groundwork:
     What are good stats on how many people work in startups vs established companies?
 - Companies in the US include sole proprietorships, partnerships, limited liability companies (LLCs), S corporations, and C corporations.
-  - 🔸 This Guide does not cover equity compensation in LLCs, as they are rarely used as the choice of entity for technology startups, and equity compensation in LLCs is dramatically different from equity compensation in corporations.
+  - 🔸 This Guide does not cover equity compensation in LLCs, as they are rarely used as the choice of entity for startups in technology and in non-tech sectors, and equity compensation in LLCs is dramatically different from equity compensation in corporations.
-    So we’ll focus on the one type of company most readers of this Guide will be concerned
-    with: The C corporation.
+    The equity components of sole proprietorships, partnerships, and S corps are equally divergent from equity compensation in typical public and private companies, including startups, which are all overwhelmingly C corporations.
 - 🄳 A [**C corporation (or C corp)**](https://en.wikipedia.org/wiki/C_corporation) is a type of business entity in the United States.
   Specifically, it’s a kind of
   [**stock corporation**](https://en.wikipedia.org/wiki/Joint-stock_company) with certain federal tax treatment.
+- In practice, for a [few](https://www.nytimes.com/2012/07/01/business/how-delaware-thrives-as-a-corporate-tax-haven.html)
+  [reasons](https://www.quora.com/Why-do-most-technology-startups-incorporate-in-Delaware),
-  Most large companies you’ve heard of, as well as startups that aspire to be large, are C corporations.
-In practice, for a [few](https://www.nytimes.com/2012/07/01/business/how-delaware-thrives-as-a-corporate-tax-haven.html) [reasons](https://www.quora.com/Why-do-most-technology-startups-incorporate-in-Delaware), these companies are usually formed in Delaware, so legalities of all this are defined in
+  these companies are usually formed in Delaware, so legalities of all this are defined in